openmeteo/loggertodb/docs/development.rst

-      Read the storage and extract the last part of the time series that is specified by *ts_group_id* and *ts_id*; specifically, provide the part that is more recent than *after_timestamp*.
+      Read the storage and extract the last part of the time series that is specified by *ts_group_id* and *ts_id*; specifically, provide the part that is more recent than *after_timestamp* (an aware :class:`datetime` object).
 Returns that part of the time series as a pandas dataframe.

       :meth:`get_recent_data()` will actually extract the last part of all time series from storage, but only return the data for the